AlexRoub/Cards/README.md

 As a cardId, in the path, you must use the id received from the previous call.
 If user is a MEMBER, they will only be able to see the cards that they have created.

-In order to see all the cards or all the cards a user has created, we can use the below curl:
+In order to see all the cards or the cards a user has created, we can use the below curl:

 ```
 curl --location 'http://localhost:8080/api/v1/cards' \